-(1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority.

-(2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.
+- (1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 25(1) of the Regulations. - (2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.